jessmucklow/MemoryGame/README.md

 # MemoryGame

  Browser-based concentration game.
- Match the tiles two by two to reveal the entire booard.
+ Match the tiles two by two to reveal the entire board.

 ![game screenshot](https://i.gyazo.com/7ef3228d2359d7ee416a9c4317b5a903.png)